dsafxP/carnage/docs/man.carnage.md

 Internally, **carnage** integrates with Portage and eix, adding a backend for extended functionality and caching beyond what the command line provides.

+Since eix is used for several operations internally, having a remote cache is important to have all options available.
+Optimizing eix will accelerate carnage at the same time.

 # OPTIONS
 | Option | Description |
 |---------|-------------|